dryliketoast/php-htmltag/README.md

 # php-htmltag
-a very concise HTML tag builder class with support for dynamic attributes
+a simple and concise HTML tag builder class with support for dynamic attributes

 ### include the htmlTag class
 ```